-BMI View: We have left our forecasts unchanged as the dynamics of the Iranian market play out as expected.
-The greater availability of 3G and 4G services, expected during the forecast period, will drive growth of mobile equipment, and to a lesser extent PCs through dongles, and we expect that the potential removal of US sanctions before 2019 will also have a positive effect on the market.
-We expect growth the market to reach a size of USD12.9bn at the end of our forecast period, in 2019.
+BMI View: We have left our forecasts unchanged as the dynamics of the Iranian market play out as expected, although the prospect that the sanctions will be lifted this year adds strong upside to the market.
+The greater availability of 3G and 4G services, expected during the forecast period, will drive growth of mobile equipment and to a lesser extent PCs through dongles and we expect that the potential removal of US sanctions will also have a positive effect on the market.
+We expect the market to reach a size of USD12.9bn at the end of our forecast period, in 2019.